christianhjelmslund/Restart-Docker/README.md

 ```
 alias restart='restart_docker.sh'
 ```
 which gives the restart_docker.sh an alias, restart.
-You can ofcourse choose a different name.
-Now, anywhere you navigate, you can just type ```restart``` and it will clean up your docker containers.
+You can of course choose a different name.
+Now, an **important(!)** part is to close your terminal and restart it again.
+If you don't do that, it will not have updated the alias.
+When you have restarted it, you can just type ```restart``` and it will clean up your docker containers.
+This can be done everywhere you navigate now.
 Again, the reason for this repo is more on how to add scripts to your path, so be creative and make your own scripts that you use often.